CryptoInnovators/sharkythesuibot/README.md

 KriyaDexPackageID - https://docs.google.com/document/d/1kONj3lNyuipmdm_bIhy0mzpcm5JWzlB9R2gLw4tphGQ/edit

+Subscribes to the new pools when created on Kriya.

 ## Overview

-In Sui Trading Bot, **strategies** subscribe to relevant **data sources** and create **trade orders** based on the information they get.
-Every second, Sui Trading Bot requests new data points from each data source.
-When it receives a new data point, Sui Trading Bot sends it to subscribing strategies which return trade orders to Sui Trading Bot.
-Sui Trading Bot submits transactions to the relevant swap pools modules to execute these trade orders.
-If a strategy returns multiple trade orders, Sui Trading Bot submits them as a single transaction.
+In SharkyTheSuiBot, **strategies** subscribe to relevant **data sources** and create **trade orders** based on the information they get.
+Every second, SharkyTheSuiBot requests new data points from each data source.
+When it receives a new data point, SharkyTheSuiBot sends it to subscribing strategies which return trade orders to SharkyTheSuiBot.
+SharkyTheSuiBot submits transactions to the relevant swap pools modules to execute these trade orders.
+If a strategy returns multiple trade orders, SharkyTheSuiBot submits them as a single transaction.

 ```mermaid
 sequenceDiagram